 Over the past twenty-six years Tonja has helped individuals and families plan for their futures in a confidential and supportive atmosphere.
 In addition to drafting wills and trusts, she practices in the areas of protective proceedings (guardianships and conservatorships), probate and trust administration, business law, secured transactions, and real estate.

-Many thanks to our recent Board members and officers: Andrea Girolamo-Welp, Jessica Graham, Melanie Osborne, Bonnie Paskvan, Carolyn Perkins, Sara Peterson, Chelsea Ray Riekkola, Faith Rose, Renea Saade, Lane Tucker, and Christine Williams.
+Many thanks to our recent Board members and officers: Jessica Graham, Melanie Osborne, Bonnie Paskvan, Carolyn Perkins, Sara Peterson, Chelsea Ray Riekkola, Faith Rose, Renea Saade, Lane Tucker, Christine Williams, and Teresa Ridle.